“Chupacabras”: Mystery Solved?

 Posted by: Loren Coleman on January 30th, 2007

-Research findings by Dr. Dean Falk confirming that Homo floresiensis is a separate species were first discussed here in May 21, 2006.
-We previewed for you what is all over the media today.
-Here’s a flashback to that discussion, with quotations from the principals in this ongoing debate.
-Score one for the pro-Hobbit side.
+Research findings by Dr. Dean Falk confirming that Homo floresiensis is a separate species were first exclusively discussed here in May 21, 2006.
+We previewed for you what is being discussed in widespread media reports today.
+Here’s our flashback that predates the latest news by half a year.
+Reacting strongly to the latest round of […]

 Read: Hobbit News Old News »